Electronic signature VS digital signature: what’s the difference?

 Streamline sales, onboarding, training, and much more with PandaDoc electronic signatures.

-A digital signature contains an algorithm that encrypts the signature to generate a unique signature certificate.
+A digital signature contains an algorithm that encrypts the signature to generate a unique digital certificate.
 It’s a way to encrypt a document with invisible digital codes, making it practically impossible to duplicate or tamper with.

 The very first algorithm for a digital signature was invented in 1976.
 The algorithm was primitive, however, and it contained workarounds for anyone who was determined to forge or tamper with a document.
 It didn’t really prevent outside forgery until the security requirements were defined in 1988.
 Now, digital signatures can prevent most chosen message attacks and are recognized as the most secure way to sign documents.

-In a nutshell: An electronic signature is an authorized way to sign a document, while a digital signature is a way to encode a document for security.
+In a nutshell: An electronic signature is an authorized way to sign a document, while a digital signature solution is a way to encode a document for security.

 But, are they legal?